 The wood pellets are made in the United States and come in a large, 20-pound bag that has an easy-to-use carrying handle.
 These hickory and charcoal pellets are made with 100 percent non-recycled tree fiber that contains no additives, so you know that the pellets burn clean.
 Use these pellets with wood pellet grills or wood pellet smokers.

-Jack Daniel’s Smoking BBQ Pellets are made using the mellowing charcoal from the distillery in Lynchburg, Tenn., where the charcoal is soaked in whiskey for weeks before being mixed with oak wood and turned into wood pellets.
+These BBQ pellets are made using the mellowing charcoal from the distillery in Tennessee, where the charcoal is soaked in whiskey for weeks before being mixed with oak wood and turned into wood pellets.
 This process gives the wood pellets a strong charcoal and whiskey flavor that adds a strong, permeated taste to thick cuts of beef, pork, and lamb.

 These wood pellets come in a large, 20-pound bag, and are made out of 100 percent all-natural oak wood.
 Without fillers, the pellets burn cleanly and do not produce a lot of ash.
 This pellet formula is suitable for pellet-fired grills and smokers, but the pellets are susceptible to moisture, so you should store them in a sealed container when they are not in use.

 - Great for beef, pork, and lamb

 For shoppers who cook often with a grill or smoker, consider the BBQr’s Delight Wood Smoking Pellets, which offers a wide variety of different wood pellets to choose from and can handle many different food types.

 When gathering our top picks for the best wood pellets, we took care to consider the vast range of wood types and flavors to provide a selection from across the span of profiles.
 We made sure to include options for mesquite, hickory, applewood, gourmet blends, fruitwoods, and charcoals to offer a wide selection to shoppers.